 But now that it looks like us, we’re very much at home here.
 We have a small outside yard that’s perfect for the children and their friends, and I never appreciated that as much before.
 We have extremely large windows in the back of the house which means that we can always see the kids in the yard, but also it means we get a lot of natural light.
 This is a big factor in Denmark since so much of the year can be rainy and gray, so if you’re prone to seasonal moods, this place can be tough.
 Even on the gray days, the back of the house is filled with light, right where our living room is, which is why you can find us here most of the time.

 I get it; they want to protect what they have.
 But I also wanted to be mindful of my daughter having perspectives on the outside world.
-So while we have traveled a fair amount in and around Denmark, we also try to include a trip or two per year to some place really different like the Middle East or North Africa.
+So while we have traveled a fair amount in and around Denmark, we also try to include a trip or two per year to some place far away like the Middle East or North Africa.
 At the end of our trips we always talk about what was different about we saw — that, in some ways, is the easy question.
 But we also ask my daughter what was the same, so that she also gets in the habit of looking for the things that bind people together no matter where they are from.

 In terms of what’s next, we will leave this summer for Washington, DC, for a year and are waiting to hear what’s next.
 It could be more time in DC, it could be a departure for a mystery destination.
 We’re anxious to know and it’s quite possible the Middle East will be our next stop.
 But if I had my own pick, with no constraints, I’d love to live in Mexico City or Buenos Aires…Rome…South Africa….Warsaw.
 I’m originally from Poland and I would love for my children to know the country.
 But we’re always up for an adventure wherever it might be.